ethersync/ethersync/book/src/editor-plugin-dev-guide.md

 - The *editor revision* describes how many changes the user has made to the file.
 It needs to be incremented after each edit made by the user.
 - The *daemon revision* describes how many changes the editor received from the daemon.
 It needs to be incremented after receiving an edit from the daemon.

-## How the editor recognizes Ethersync-enabled directories
+## How the editor recognizes Teamtype-enabled directories

-Similar how Git repositories have a `.git` directory at the top level, Ethersync-enabled directories have an `.ethersync` directory at the top level.
-The editor must only send messages for files inside Ethersync-enabled directories.
+Similar how Git repositories have a `.git` directory at the top level, Teamtype-enabled directories have an `.teamtype` directory at the top level.
+The editor must only send messages for files inside Teamtype-enabled directories.

 ## The daemon-editor protocol